yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 ## Avoid Overfitting

-To avoid overfitting, we usually tune (through GridSearchCV!) the following parameters:
+To avoid overfitting, we usually tune (through GridSearchCV!) **one of** the following parameters (they all in some sense reduce the size of the tree):
 - max_depth (how deep is the tree)
 - max_leaf_nodes (how many ending states)
 - min_sample_split (at least split that amount of sample)
 - max_sample_split

-Note that if we prune, the leaf will not be so pure, so we will come to a state where we are X% certain it should be class A.
+Note that if we prune, the leaf will not be so pure, so we will come to a state where we are "X% certain that some data should be class A".

 ## Code
 ```python